dogukan9/Dogukan-Blog/README.md

 # Dogukan-Blog
-A small essay blog site with few poems, stories and movies
+A small blog site experiment with few poems, stories and movies